franzenzenhofer/automated-seo-tests/README.md

-# PageSpeed Insights Tester with Puppeteer
+# Automated SEO Tests with Puppeteer

 This Node.js script uses Puppeteer to run Google PageSpeed Insights tests in the browser and captures screenshots of the test results.